 Melissa at Eighteen25 uses pudding as the basis for her Candy Corn Pudding Pops.
 The texture means you don’t have to freeze each layer before adding the next, which makes this recipe quick and easy, just the way we like our desserts.

 Related: 8 creative Halloween snack trays

 These pretty Candy Corn Cheesecake Mousse cups from Glorious Treats are a light and fluffy dessert with a decadent cheesecake flavor.
 Glory tops hers with store-bought whipped cream, but I bet the real stuff would make these just perfect — and it’s so easy to make.
 In fact, if you go for homemade plus use natural food coloring in your recipe, these mousse cups can actually be an all-natural Halloween treat.

-As delicious as all of these candy corn recipes look, you can always stick with the basics: a straight up homemade candy corn recipe from Alton Brown via the Food Network site.
+As delicious as all of these candy corn recipes look, you can always stick with the basics: a straight up homemade Candy Corn recipe from Serena Lissy.
 You may need a few ingredients you don’t have on hand, but it might be a perfect place for candy corn purists to start.
 And maybe to end.